Blair William & Co. IL Has $8.87 Million Position in Medtronic plc (NYSE:MDT)

 NYSE:MDT opened at $82.13 on Friday.
 Medtronic plc has a fifty-two week low of $75.76 and a fifty-two week high of $92.39.
 The company has a debt-to-equity ratio of 0.48, a current ratio of 2.42 and a quick ratio of 1.79.
 The stock has a market capitalization of $109.27 billion, a PE ratio of 30.31, a price-to-earnings-growth ratio of 2.86 and a beta of 0.71.
 The business’s 50-day simple moving average is $85.33 and its 200-day simple moving average is $84.56.

-Medtronic (NYSE:MDT – Get Free Report) last announced its earnings results on Tuesday, August 22nd.
-The medical technology company reported $1.20 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.11 by $0.09.
+Medtronic (NYSE:MDT – Get Free Report) last released its quarterly earnings data on Tuesday, August 22nd.
+The medical technology company reported $1.20 earnings per share for the quarter, beating the consensus estimate of $1.11 by $0.09.
 Medtronic had a return on equity of 13.81% and a net margin of 11.47%.
-The business had revenue of $7.70 billion for the quarter, compared to analyst estimates of $7.57 billion.
-During the same quarter last year, the firm earned $1.13 EPS.
-Medtronic’s revenue for the quarter was up 4.5% compared to the same quarter last year.
+The business had revenue of $7.70 billion for the quarter, compared to analysts’ expectations of $7.57 billion.
+During the same quarter in the previous year, the business posted $1.13 EPS.
+Medtronic’s revenue for the quarter was up 4.5% on a year-over-year basis.
 Sell-side analysts expect that Medtronic plc will post 5.12 earnings per share for the current fiscal year.

 Medtronic Dividend Announcement